YDSS/my_tech_diary/2019/node/require/index.md

     Requiring a module which is not in the cache, we need load it from disk:

     1. get the filepath of this module
     2. fs.readFileSync to get code of this module
-        3. wrapper it with `(function (module, exports, require)) {})`
+    3. wrapper it with:

+        ```js
+        (function (exports, require, module, __filename, __dirname) {
+        // 模块源码
+        });
+        ```

+        `require` function, `module` are all from global, which is generate before apply it, and the source code of a module is just to generate module's exports.
     4. exec it, and put module.exports into cache, then return exports